 Inward-facing innovators.
 People notice public, original acts, but nonconformists also turn their original thinking toward their teams, making a private, but equally profound impact.
 “One of the first names noted when listing nonconformists is Nancy Lublin.
 She’s taken an atypical approach to building and marketing her companies, such as Crisis Text Line.
 Who would have thought that you could prevent suicide using text messages?” asks Grant.
 “But, as impressively, she prompts her people to act originally by banning words such as like, love, and hate, because, as a basic visceral response, they circumvent any critical thought.
 Saying why something is loved or hated inspires new, substantial ideas.
 She inspires originality in her people.”

 Another example that comes to mind for Grant is Wade Eyerly.
 “Wade not only worked in politics and the Defense Intelligence Agency, but also is a serial entrepreneur, most notably of airline startup SurfAir.
 How many people would’ve thought to do a flight over a distance that you could travel by bike or car?
 It’s a pretty counterintuitive idea that he brought to life,” says Grant.
 “But it’s also his leadership practices that are highly original, as he hires almost exclusively non-local talent—often from Utah.
-Whereas most leaders want people who are local and easy to recruit, Wade believes that those who relocate for his company build their community around it, creating even stronger job embeddedness.”“Values over rules are key for encouraging originality.”
+Whereas most leaders want people who are local and easy to recruit, Wade believes that those who relocate for his company build their community around it, creating even stronger job embeddedness.”

 How to interview for originals